hypo69/hypo/docs/gemini/out/en/doc/src/ai/tiny_troupe/TinyTroupe/RESPONSIBLE_AI_FAQ.md

 ## How was TinyTroupe evaluated?
 What metrics are used to measure performance?

 TinyTroupe was evaluated through various use cases, with examples provided in the library.
-Performance is assessed through demonstrating suitability in these contexts.
+Performance is assessed through demonStarting suitability in these contexts.
 Extensive unit and scenario testing also form a part of the evaluation process.

 ## What are the limitations of TinyTroupe?
 How can users minimize the impact of TinyTroupe’s limitations when using the system?